xisentian/draft-mls-combiner/draft-hale-mls-combiner.md

 ## Adding a User

 User leaf nodes are first added to the PQ session following the sequence described in Section 3 of RFC9420 except using PQ algorithms where HPKE algorithms exist.
-For example, a PQ-DSA signed PQ KeyPackage, i.e. containing a PQ public key, must first be published via the Authentication Service (AS).
-Then the associated Add Proposal, Commit and Welcome messages will be sent and processed in the PQ session according to Section 12 of RFC9420.
+For example, a PQ-DSA signed PQ KeyPackage, i.e. containing a PQ public key, must first be published via the Distribution Service (DS).
+Then the associated Commit and Welcome messages will be sent and processed in the PQ session according to Section 12 of RFC9420.
 The same sequence is repeated in the standard session except following the FULL Commit combining sequence where a PreSharedKeyID proposal is additionally committed.
-The joiner MUST issue a FULL Commit as soon as possible to acheive PCS.
+The joiner MUST issue a FULL Commit as soon as possible after joining to acheive PCS.

                                                          Key Package                                    Group